Rutgers, The State University of New Jersey

 15:230:623 Organizational Leadership: Problems of Practice (3) The course will consist of problems, based on current issues or dilemmas in leadership, determined by the concentration faculty, in consultation with a practitioner advisory group.
 The purpose of this course will be to develop a greater appreciation of the practical issues in organizational leadership: what works, what does not, and what might work if scaled up in context.

-15:230:624 Leading Curriculum and Instruction (3) Explores effective methodology and rationale for designing and constructing curriculum, examining its congruence with applicable governmental and professional standards, analyzing existing curriculum, and monitoring implementation of curriculum design and standards within instructional practice.
+15:230:624 Leading for Instructional Equity (3) Explores effective methodology and rationale for designing and constructing curriculum, examining its congruence with applicable governmental and professional standards, analyzing existing curriculum, and monitoring implementation of curriculum design and standards within instructional practice.

 15:230:625 Policy for Urban Education (3) Helps students understand how formal schooling in American cities is influenced by the larger political currents in which educational institutions are placed, and to a lesser extent how educational institutions affect the distribution of other important goods in urban areas.